6 Best Renters Insurance Companies in Hawaii of 2025

 Allstate: Best Renters Insurance for Individuals Over 55 Years Old

-If you are 55 years old and retired, Allstate offers you a discount that is unique to the insurer.
+If you are 55 years old and retired, Allstate offers you a unique discount to the insurer.

 You can save up to 25% off your premium.